ethanshry/Kraken/documentation/Report.md

 }
 ```

-A `WorkerExecutor` is relatively simple- it has a handle to a RabbitMQ Queue, `work_queue_consumer`, over which is recieves `WorkRequestMessages`.
+A `WorkerExecutor` is relatively simple- it has a handle to a RabbitMQ Queue, `work_queue_consumer`, over which it receives `WorkRequestMessages`.
 It has a list of deployments it monitors, `deployments`, and it has a handle to other tasks it is monitoring, `tasks`.

 When setup is called on the `WorkerExecutor`, it connects to RabbitMQ, begins broadcasting the Node status to the orchestrator, and establishes the consumer for the `work_queue_consumer`.

 On a call to `execute`, the worker does two things: first, it checks to see if it has an outstanding `WorkRequestMessage`.
 This message is passed to the worker via the RabbitMQ consumer and is extensible, but currently only supports two request types: `RequestDeployment` and `CancelDeployment`.
-The request contains all the necesarry information for the Worker to perform the requested task.
+The request contains all the necessary information for the Worker to perform the requested task.
 Finally, the `Worker` looks at all its active deployments and broadcasts any relevant log messages to the relevant RabbitMQ queue.
 More information about how the `RequestDeployment` process works can be found in [Deployments](###Deployments)

 Below you can find a simplified version of the code which implements the `Executor` trait for the `WorkerExecutor`.